 11.5.1 The reviewer must form an opinion as to the completeness of the Report under Review.
-This requires the reviewer to determine whether or not the Report under Review met the requirements set by its stated Purpose and Scope of Work (e.g.: the "Reasonable Appraiser" test, the relevant Standard, Rules and Comments).
+This requires the reviewer to determine whether the Report under Review met the requirements set by its stated Purpose and Scope of Work (e.g.: the "Reasonable").